satomic/copilot-usage-advanced-dashboard/deploy/linux-with-docker.md

   - `standalone:myStandaloneSlug`
   - `myOrg1,standalone:myStandaloneSlug`
 - `LOG_PATH`: Log storage location, not recommended to modify.
 If modified, you need to modify the `-v` data volume mapping simultaneously.
-- `EXECUTION_INTERVAL`: Update interval, the default is to update the program every `1` hours.
 - `ELASTICSEARCH_URL`: The URL of your Elasticsearch, the default is `http://localhost:9200`, if you have modified the port, please modify it here.
 - `TZ`: Timezone, the default is `GMT`, if you want to change it to your local timezone, please refer to [tz database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 For example, if you are in Toronto, please change it to `America/Toronto`.